 Preheat oven to 400˚F.

-Stir in minced garlic and cook for 20 seconds, or until fragrant.
+Stir in the garlic and cook for 20 seconds.

-Remove from oven and let stand 5 to 8 minutes.
+Remove from oven and return the pot to the stovetop.

 Remove pork and transfer it to a cutting board; let rest for 10 minutes.

 In the meantime, set the pot over high heat and bring to a boil; cook for a couple minutes, or until sauce is slightly reduced and thickened.

 Cut pork and serve with onions, apples, and sauce.